DV

 Overview

-VT and VXUS are both Vanguard passive equity ETFs tracking broad indices, but they differ fundamentally in geographic scope.
-VT holds the entire world—U.S. stocks plus developed and emerging markets—while VXUS excludes the U.S. entirely.
-Both track FTSE indices and charge minimal fees, but the choice between them depends on what U.S. equity exposure you already own.
+VT and VXUS are both Vanguard index ETFs tracking the FTSE Global All Cap family, but they differ fundamentally in geographic scope.
+VT holds the entire world—U.S. stocks plus developed and emerging international markets—while VXUS excludes the United States entirely and focuses only on non-U.S. stocks.
+For U.S.-based investors, the choice between them largely determines what role U.S. equities play in the overall portfolio.

 How they differ